-You are our boss and your instructions are vitally important to each one of us, but there are occasionally competing instructions from customers, managers, Human Resources, inventory management, accounting, MIS, purchasing, other supervisors and upper management.
-We have to juggle all of these concerns, because you might not be our supervisor forever…
+You are our boss and your instructions are vitally important to each one of us, but there are occasionally competing instructions from customers, trainers, managers, Human Resources, inventory management, accounting, the IT department, purchasing, loss prevention, other supervisors and upper management.
+We have to juggle all of these concerns, because you might not be our supervisor forever …

 We have had to learn most everything through “on the job training.”
 As a result, the practices we have developed may not be what you yourself would develop.
 We are always open to suggestions, and YOUR suggestions in particular, but please understand these are the systems that have previously produced the necessary outcomes in the past.
 If the outcome requirements change, please help us develop new systems to achieve the desired results.